Manishjaisinghani/CNNWebScrapper/README.md

 # CNNWebScrapper
-## Scraps list of URLs from CNN.com and forms a TF-IDF matrix
+## Scrapes list of URLs from CNN.com and forms a TF-IDF matrix

 ## Steps to execute: